MechanicalRabbit/DataKnots.jl/doc/src/thinking.md

     │ Hello World │
     =#

-A vector lifted to a constant query will emit plural output.
+A vector lifted to a constant query will produce plural output.
 Consider `Lift('a':'c')`, constructed by lifting a unit range to a constant query.

     void[Lift('a':'c')]
     #=>